-The proposed Tybee Island Shore Protection Project will be constructed using a hydraulic cutterhead pipeline dredge, therefore, not all of the proposed borrow site will be excavated.
+The proposed Tybee Island Shore Protection Project will be constructed using a hydraulic cutterhead pipeline dredge.
+All of the proposed borrow site will not be excavated.
 However beach compatible sands will be depleted and it is possible a new borrow area may be needed for any future renourishments.

-E.4.12.
+4.12.
 URBAN QUALITY